How Pete Buttigieg built a successful career. Explore key moments that defined the journey.

 By early 2018, there was speculation that Pete Buttigieg would run for either governor or president in 2020.

-On February 2, 2021, Pete Buttigieg's nomination as Secretary of Transportation was confirmed, making him the first openly gay Cabinet secretary in U.S. history.
+On February 2, 2021, Pete Buttigieg's nomination as Secretary of Transportation was confirmed, making him the first Senate-confirmed openly LGBTQ+ Cabinet secretary in U.S. history.

-In late March 2021, Buttigieg informed Congress that the Biden administration planned to prioritize the construction of the Gateway Rail Tunnel Project due to its economic significance.
-He also promoted the American Jobs Plan and the Infrastructure Investment and Jobs Act.
+In late March 2021, Secretary Buttigieg informed Congress that the Biden administration planned to prioritize the construction of the Gateway Rail Tunnel Project, citing its economic significance.
+He also announced the environmental impact assessment of the project.

-In June 2021, Buttigieg was appointed as one of the leaders of a White House task force created to address supply chain disruptions.
+In June 2021, Secretary Buttigieg was appointed as one of the leaders of a White House task force created to address supply chain disruptions.

-In late November 2019, the city's Common Council approved the Carbon Neutral 2050 plan, setting the goal of meeting the Paris Agreement's 26-percent emission reduction by 2025.
+The Carbon Neutral 2050 plan, approved in November 2019, set the goal of meeting the Paris Agreement's 26-percent emission reduction by 2025, and aiming for a further reductions of 45 percent by 2035.

 California is the most populous US state located on the...